AdrianoGilbert/Adriano_Portfolio/README.md

  ### Goal of Project:

-- Demonstrates how to prepare raw data acquire from web that needs Data Wrangling.
+- Demonstrates how to prepare raw data acquired from the web that needs Data Wrangling.

-- Focus on Acquire and Prepare steps of Data Science workflow.
+- Focus on acquiring and Preparing steps of Data Science workflow.

 ### Tools: